Additional Links:Scholar Profile

 Brousseau Hall - 112

-Alice Baldridge is an Associate Professor of Geology and the Director of Environmental and Earth Sciences at Saint Mary’s College of California.
+Alice Baldridge is an Professor of Geology and the Director of Environmental and Earth Sciences at Saint Mary’s College of California.
 Her research interests are currently focused in three areas: 1) understanding the processes that have shaped planetary surfaces, 2) comparing laboratory, field, and remote spectroscopic data to solve various problems in Earth and planetary science, and 3) increasing accessibility and representation in field sciences.

 She has performed field work in Death Valley, CA, Acidic Lakes and Banded Iron Formations of Western Australia, Hot Springs in Yellowstone National Park, Potrillo Volcanic Field in New Mexico, Sand Dunes of the Western United States, and Hot Springs and Glacial environments of Iceland.